 6-7 June 2016 (TBC): 2016 Institute of Classical Studies (IClS) Byzantine Colloquium “Arcadia: Real and Ideal”, co-organised with IClS and the International Society for Arcadia.
 Scholars from various disciplines will be exploring important elements that contributed to the creation, preservation and promotion of the Arcadian ideal from Antiquity, through the Middle Ages (in East and West) and the Renaissance to the modern world.
 The discussion will focus on the Arcadian ideal and legacy in dialogue with the geographical, real Arcadia.
 Confirmed speakers include Dr William Bainbridge (Durham), Dr Solon Charalambous (Cyprus), Professor Evangelos Chrysos (Athens), Dr Stefano Cracolici (Durham), Angelos Dendrinos (Athens), Marie-Claude Mioche (Goutelas), Dr Pedro Olalla (Athens), Professor James Roy (Nottingham), and Dr Alessandro Scafi (London).
 The event was originally planned to take place at the Institute of Classical Studies, University of London on 8-9 June 2015, but had to be postponed for reasons beyond our control.
 Our apologies for any inconvenience caused.
 For further information please contact George Vassiadis, Nil Pektas and Charalambos Dendrinos.

-17-18 June 2016 (TBC): International Conference on the Greek and Cypriot Presence in the United Kingdom during the 19th and 20th centuries.
+14-15 October 2016: International Conference on the Greek and Cypriot Presence in the United Kingdom during the 19th and 20th centuries.
 This two-day event, the first dedicated to the subject, will mark the official inauguration of the RHUL Centre for Greek Diaspora Studies.
 It will bring together scholars and students from across many disciplines who are interested in the social, political and cultural history of the Greek and Cypriot communities in the United Kingdom.
 The conference will focus on themes such as Greek and Cypriot emigration, education, religious and cultural institutions, business activities, media and publishing, etc. A Call for Papers will be circulated later in 2015.
-The event will be held at a venue in Central London and will be open to the public.
+The Conference will be held at The Hellenic Centre, 16-18 Paddington Street, London W1U 5AS, and will be open to the public.
 For futher information please contact George Vassiadis.

 12 June 2015: The Hellenic Institute Steering Group, chaired by Professor Paul Hogg, convened in the Principal’s Meeting Room, Founders’ Building, and reviewed the progress of work and discussed future plans.